Skip to main content

 Where Guides Live

-Inside any client, click Overview in the sidebar.
-You'll see two tabs:
+Inside any client, click Guides in the sidebar.
+The Guides page has two views at the top:

 • Guides — where you create and manage the client's Guides